-We have identified the highest risk areas of our supply chain as being the purchase of goods/ services in industries where a large proportion of people are paid low wages.
+We have identified the highest risk areas of our supply chain as being the purchase of goods/services in industries where a large proportion of people are paid low wages.

-In 2020, based on the Global Slavery Index, we created a list of offices and spend subcategories that we believe are the highest risk.
-During the reporting period, The key areas of risk identified included:
+We have created a list of offices and spend sub-categories that we believe are the highest risk.
+During the reporting period, the key areas of risk identified included:

-- Office cleaning - Office fit out and build.
+- Office cleaning; and - Office fit out and build.